amogod/harMAN/README.md

 ## Additional Validation Rules

 GraphQL's [validation phase](https://graphql.github.io/graphql-spec/#sec-Validation) checks the query to ensure that it can be successfully executed against the schema.
 The `validationRules` option allows for additional rules to be run during this phase.
-Rules are applied to each node in an AST representing the query using t
+Rules are applied to each node in an AST representing the query using the Visitor pattern.

+A validation rule is a function whi